Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Federated Service Connectivity (FSC) specifications describe a way to implement technically interoperable API gateway functionality, covering federated authentication, secure connecting and transaction logging in a large-scale, dynamic API landscape.
 The standard includes the exchange of information and requests about the management of connections and authorizations, in order to make it possible to automate those activities.

-The Core part of the Federated Service Connectivity (FSC) specification achieves inter-organizational, technical interoperability
+The Core part of the FSC specification achieves inter-organizational, technical interoperability:
 - to discover services
 - to route requests to services in other contexts (e.g. from within organization A to organization B)
 - to request and managing connection rights needed to connect to said services